HelmholtzAI-Consultants-Munich/data-centric-platform/docs/source/dcp_server_installation.rst

 Installation
 --------------

+To install dcp-server you will need Python >3.8 and <3.12 (pyradiomics currently doesn't work with 3.12).
 Before starting make sure you have navigated to ``data-centric-platform/src/server``.
 All future steps expect you are in the server directory.
 In your dedicated environment run:

 .. code-block:: bash

-   pip install -e ".[dev]"
+   pip install numpy # if you don't perform this step pyradiomics fails pip install -e ".[dev]"

 Launch DCP Server